Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: Background continued. Subtleties

-\ssec{Weisfeiler gradings} For vectorial Lie superalgebras, the invariant notion is filtration, not grading.
-For $p=0$, the \textit{Weisfeiler} filtrations were used in description of infinite dimensional Lie (super)algebras $\cL$ by selecting a maximal subalgebra $\cL_{0}$ of finite codimension; for the simple vectorial Lie algebra, there is only one such $\cL_{0}$.
-(Dealing with finite dimensional algebras for $p>0$, we can confine ourselves to maximal subalgebras of \textit{least} codimension, or ``almost least".)
+For vectorial Lie superalgebras, the invariant notion is filtration, not grading.
+In characteristic~ $0$, the \textit{Weisfeiler} filtrations were used in the description of the infinite-dimensional Lie (super)algebras $\cL$ by selecting a maximal subalgebra $\cL_{0}$ of finite codimension; for the simple vectorial Lie algebra, there is only one such $\cL_{0}$.
+(Dealing with finite-dimensional algebras for $p>0$, we can confine ourselves to maximal subalgebras of \textit{least} codimension, or ``almost least''.)

 Let $\cL_{-1}$ be a~minimal $\cL_{0}$-invariant subspace strictly containing $\cL_{0}$; for $i\geq 1$, set: